 Step 1: WHAT is your blog about?

+The first step of starting a blog is figuring out what your blog is about.
 Let’s start with your topic or niche.
 WHAT are you going to blog about?
 This always creates sticky feet for bloggers.
 They think too much about what they are supposed to be blogging about that they never start their blog.
 Thoughts like: What if this niche doesn’t make money?
 What if no one reads my content or cares about this topic?
 Listen, I get you want to make money and here’s a tip, YOU CAN make money with any niche if you get creative and step out of your comfort zone.
 Here’s another tip, ditch your negative mindsets because they are holding you back!

 If you want to be successful at blogging, you’ll need to actually ENJOY what you are blogging about.
 If you don’t enjoy what you blog about then throw it all away because we would just be defeating the purpose.
 You’ll never feel motivate to blog because it’ll feel like a chore than a passion.